saaamar/abtest-framework/AB_FRAMEWORK_DECISION.md

 ## Executive Summary

-After comprehensive empirical testing of three A/B testing approaches against **eight realistic test scenarios**, we conclude that **building a custom A/B testing orchestration framework** is the correct and necessary decision.
+After comprehensive empirical testing of three A/B testing approaches against **eight realistic test scenarios**, we conclude that **building a custom A/B testing orchestration and standardization layer** (sitting on top of existing stats packages) is the correct and necessary decision.

 This document combines:
 - **Scientific verification results** (Methods, Results, Statistical Analysis)